 - Maintain company accounts and records

-- Make enquiries on issues such as maintenance, rules and violations.
+- Make inquiries on issues such as maintenance, rules, and violations.

-According to this duty, directors must act in the best interest of the company.
+According to this duty, directors must act in the company’s best interest.
 It further extends to.

-A limited company is separate from its directors and shareholders.
-Directors are not liable for the company’s losses; however, they can be held responsible in some cases.
+A Limited Company is separate from its directors and shareholders.
+Directors are not liable for the company’s losses; however, they can sometimes be held responsible.

 - PAYE and NIC are not paid on the directors’ earnings